 Before he moved to Australia, Oudeyer worked at Michelin-starred restaurants in France including Château La Roche Le Roy, and La Truffière in Paris, where he cooked alongside acclaimed chef Jean Christophe Rizet.

 After relocating to Melbourne with his Australian wife Liz, Oudeyer spent time in the kitchens at South Yarra’s Bistro Gitan and Mo Vida Aqui in the city.
-He and Liz began putting on Romu-style events in 2016, before formally launching the business in September this year.
+He and Liz began putting on Romu-style events in 2016, before formally launching the business in September 2017.

 “The nice thing about these private dinners is that they’re open to everyone,” he says.
 “We did a dinner for a group of 24-year-olds who love food, and then people with children who also love the ease of having a fine-dining restaurant come to them, rather than go out.”